 When we get married or in a committed relationship we need to stop being a man who looks at other women.
 If we don't, this “habit” can cause us a lot of problems, just as you’ve described.

 I've worked with many men who've had big conflict in their relationships because of they look at other women.
 One guy's wife called it his "ogling."
 I've seen guys struggle with this (and their partner attack them for it) in the most unexpected places, too -- noticing a woman in the church parking lot, in a cross walk while sitting at a stop light, a woman jogging on the side of the road as you drive past.
 All are opportunities for men to let their eyes wander.

 Here are some suggestions on how to stop looking at other women:

 - Recognize that it is a habit that you’ve built, not an uncontrollable reflex.

 - Begin to look for ways you continue to build that habit -- such as movies, TV shows, magazines, football games, or internet porn and stop feeding it to your brain (read My Husband Looks At Porn to learn more).

 - Accept and get comfortable with the fact that it is natural to notice attractive women.
 The goal here is not to eliminate noticing, but rather how often you look and for how long.

 Hopefully this gives some understanding why men look at other women.
 If you’re a man who can't stop looking at other women, working with a counselor for men will give you additional steps you can take to change your behavior.
 Many of us men have learned how to stop looking at other women and with help you can too.

 --Kurt Smith, Marriage Counselor

-Editor's Note: This post was originally published on July 9, 2010 and has been completely revamped and updated with new information.
+Editor's Note: This post was originally published on July 9, 2010 and has been updated with new information.